-15 Abstract.
+Abstract.
 Soil erosion severely threatens the soil resource and the sustainability of agriculture.
-After decades of 16 research this problem persists, despite the fact that adequate technical solutions now exist for most situations.
-This 17 begs the question as to why soil conservation is not more rapidly and more generally implemented.
-Studies show 18 that the implementation of soil conservation measures depends on a multitude of factors but it is also clear that 19 rapid change in agricultural systems only happens when a clear economic incentive is present for the farmer.
-20 Conservation measures are often more or less cost-neutral which explains why they are often less generally adopted 21 than expected.
-This needs to be accounted for when developing a strategy on how we may achieve effective soil 22 conservation in the Global South, where agriculture will fundamentally change in the next century.
-In this paper 23 we argue that smart intensification is a necessary component of such a strategy.
-Smart intensification will not only 24 allow to make soil conservation more economical, but will also allow to make significant gains in term of soil 25 organic carbon storage, water efficiency and biodiversity, while at the same time lowering the overall erosion risk.
-26 While smart intensification as such will not lead to adequate soil conservation, it will facilitate it and, at the same 27 time, allow to offer the farmers of the Global South a more viable future.
+After decades of research, this problem still persists, despite the fact that adequate technical solutions now exist for most situations.
+This begs the question as to why soil conservation is not more rapidly and more generally implemented.
+Studies show that the implementation of soil conservation measures depends on a multitude of factors but it is also clear that rapid change in agricultural systems only happens when a clear economic incentive is present for the farmer.
+Conservation measures are often more or less cost-neutral, which explains why they are often less generally adopted than expected.
+This needs to be accounted for when developing a strategy on how we may achieve effective soil conservation in the Global South, where agriculture will fundamentally change in the next century.
+In this paper we argue that smart intensification is a necessary component of such a strategy.
+Smart intensificant gains to be made in terms of soil organic carbon storage, water efficiency and biodiversity, while at the same time lowering the overall erosion risk.
+While smart intensification as such will not lead to adequate soil conservation, it will facilitate it and, at the same time, allow for the farmers of the Global South to be offered a more viable future.

-29 Introduction
+1 Introduction

-30 The terrestrial land surface provides critical services to humanity and this is largely possible because soils are 31 present.
+The terrestrial land surface provides critical services to humanity and this is largely possible because soils are present.
 Humanity uses ca. 15 million km2 of the total Earth's surface as arable farmland (Ramankutty et al., 2008).
-32 Besides this, ca. 30 million km2 is being used as grazing lands: on all these lands grow plants which are either 33 directly (as food) or indirectly (as feed, fibre or fuel) used by humans for nutrition and a large range of economic 34 activities.
-Agricultural areas, especially areas used as arable land, have often been selected because they have soils 35 that make them suitable for agriculture.
-But it is not only the soils on agricultural land that provide humanity with 36 essential services.
-Also on non-agricultural land soils provide the necessary rooting space for plants, store the 37 water necessary for their growth and provide nutrients in forms that plants can access.
-Both on agricultural and 38 non-agricultural land soils are host to an important fauna whose diversity is, by some measures, larger than that of 39 its aboveground counterpart (De Deyn and Van der Putten, 2005).
-Both on agricultural and non-agricultural land 40 soils store massive amounts of organic carbon, the total amount of which (ca. 2500 Gt, Batjes, 1996; Hiederer and 41 Köchyl, 2012) is much larger than the amount of carbon present in the atmosphere (ca. 800 Gt).
-Importantly, 42 organic carbon storage per unit area is generally much higher on non-agricultural land (Poeplau et al., 2011; 43 Hiederer and Köchyl, 2012).
-By allowing plants to grow, soils significantly contribute to the terrestrial carbon 44 sink, which removes an amount equal to 30-40% of the carbon annually emitted by humans from the atmosphere 45 (Le Quere et al., 2009).
-Soils, both those on agricultural and non-agricultural lands, are therefore a vital part of 46 humanity's global life support system, just like the atmosphere and the oceans.
-An Earth without soils would be 47 fundamentally different from the Earth as we know it and would, in all likelihood, not be able to support human 48 life as we know it.
+Besides this, ca. 30 million km2 is being used as grazing lands: on all these lands, plants grow which are either directly (as food) or indirectly (as feed, fibre or fuel) used by humans for nutrition and a large range of economic activities.
+Agricultural areas, especially areas used as arable land, have often been selected because they have soils that make them suitable for agriculture.
+But it is not only the soils on agricultural land that provide humanity with essential services.
+Also, on nonagricultural land soils provide the necessary rooting space for plants, store the water necessary for their growth and provide nutrients in forms that plants can access.
+On both agricultural and non-agricultural land, soils are host to an important fauna whose diversity is, by some measures, larger than that of its aboveground counterpart (De Deyn and Van der Putten, 2005); furthermore, on both land types, soils store massive amounts of organic carbon, the total amount of which (ca. 2500 Gt; Batjes, 1996; Hiederer and Köchyl, 2012) is much larger than the amount of carbon present in the atmosphere (ca. 800 Gt).
+Importantly, organic carbon storage per unit area is generally much higher on non-agricultural land (Poeplau et al., 2011; Hiederer and Köchyl, 2012).
+By allowing plants to grow, soils significantly contribute to the terrestrial carbon sink, which removes an amount equal to 30-40 % of the carbon annually emitted by humans from the atmosphere (Le Quere et al., 2009).
+Soils, both those on agricultural and those on non-agricultural lands, are therefore a vital part of humanity's global life support system, just like the atmosphere and the oceans.
+An Earth without soils would be fundamentally different from the Earth as we know it and would, in all likelihood, not be able to support human life as we know it.